Expensify/App/docs/articles/expensify-classic/expensify-card/Cardholder-Settings-and-Features.md

 It's crucial to continuously submit your expenses promptly, as that'll ensure they can be approved and restore your full limit.
 You can always chat with your admin if you need your limit adjusted.

 You can swipe your Expensify Card like you would with any other card.
-As you make purchases, you’ll get instant alerts on your phone letting you know if you need to SmartScan receipts.
+As you make purchases, you'll get instant alerts on your phone letting you know if you need to SmartScan receipts.
 Any SmartScanned receipts should merge with the card expense automatically.

 If your organization doesn’t require itemized receipts, you can rely on eReceipts instead.
 As long as the expense isn’t lodging-related, Expensify will automatically generate an IRS-compliant eReceipt for every transaction.